 My French Canadian Doctor

-I found my French doctor after dropping my previous MD who was all talk; that was all he did.
+I found my doc after shuttling my previous MD, who was all talk.
+That was all he did.
 You know the type: every visit revolved around one question: “So, how are you doing?”
-If I were an MD, I could probably tell him, but I considered it to be was his job to tell me how I was doing.
-Instead, he viewed his job as funneling as many hapless souls through his money-making machine as was possible in a day.
+If I were an MD, I could probably tell him, but I considered it to be his job to tell me how I was doing.
+Instead, by the look of his waiting room, he viewed his job as funneling as many hapless souls through his money-making machine as was possible in a day.
 He probably drives a 1973 Porsche RSR America.
 Bastard.

 Francois was different.
-He tested for everything, each time I saw him and then later would call me at home to discuss the results.
+He tested for everything each time I saw him and then called me at home later to discuss the results.
 I liked that he was a proponent of lifestyle medicine.
-His goal was never just to treat symptoms and run people out the door, but he wanted to help his patients learn how to live healthy lives.
+His goal wasn’t to treat symptoms and run people out the door but he wanted to help his patients learn how to live healthy lives.
 The world would be a better place with more doctors like him.
 Heck, more people like him in general.

 A Fatherly Chat

-When I turned fifty, he sat me down for a fatherly chat.
+When I turned fifty, he asked me the sit down for a fatherly chat.

 “You’re fifty now,” he said, “let’s talk about the fork in the road.”
 I was used to his peculiarities but wasn’t sure where he was going.
 “You’re healthy now, and you have the choice to stay that way.
 But some of your numbers are starting to elevate.
 It’s normal but something we will want to address in time.”